 Just behind KaBunohi sits the shaping workshop of Shane, Mark’s longtime friend.
 Shane makes sure all the kids have good surf equipment.
 We were amazed to see the collection of broken boards and a countless number of fins in his workshop.
 They were all brought back from the sea by the kids, who receive a small donation of money from Mark and Shane for every piece they bring, this is about $2 per fin collected (which is actually a lot for those kids).
 This is a great way to educate kids to trade rather than ripping off tourists as it was a few years before Mark’s education program came in.

 Few words about the wave

-We were sceptical about visiting Nias off season, but took our chances on a random date during March, it paid off and enjoyed good surf and waves every day, even saw some waves barreling on a 3-5 feet swell.
+We were skeptical about visiting Nias off-season, but took our chances on a random date during March, it paid off and enjoyed good surf and waves every day, even saw some waves barreling on a 3-5 feet swell.

 Easy take-off, deep water, and hair-dry paddling in and out makes it safe.

 Nias smaller than 5 feet is an easy wave for advanced beginners and intermediate surfers.
 Easy take-off, deep water, and hair-dry paddling in and out make it safe.
 Wearing booties is just a plus to get to the spot fast while walking on the exposed reef.